top of page

 Program Objectives

-• Theological Grounding: Develop a robust biblical understanding of justice.
+• Theological Depth: Build a rock-solid biblical foundation for understanding justice.

 Program Structure